 Third, consider this list of basic requirements for new or expanded use of Rooming & Lodging:

 - A Sprinkler System.
-The only exception is if every bedroom has a door that opens directly to the outside.
 Stored water & a pump may be used for the water supply.
-If the building meets the exception for not requiring a fire sprinkler system, then the bedroom doors must be self-closing, or automatic-closing upon detection of smoke.
-A sprinkler system is required to be installed in rooming and lodging facilities.
+A sprinkler system is required to be installed in all new rooming and lodging facilities.

 - Smoke detectors are required in every bedroom or sleeping room, outside each sleeping area, and on all levels of the building with a den or other room that might be used for sleeping.
 These smoke detectors may sound independent of each other.
 In addition, there must be at least 1 smoke detector in a common area of each level that is interconnected to the fire alarm system.
 In other than existing buildings, the smoke alarms shall be interconnected.
 All smoke detectors are to be hard-wired to the building electrical system, and have battery back-up in case of power failure, unless existing battery-powered smoke alarms, rather than house electric-powered smoke alarms, shall be permitted where the facility has demonstrated to the authority have jurisdiction that the testing, maintenance, and battery replacement programs will ensure reliability of power to the smoke alarms.

 - Carbon monoxide detection shall be required in all rooming and lodging facilities.

 - Fire alarm system, which includes at least 1 pull station on each floor, plus horns to sound throughout, and strobes in common areas.
 (An exception to requiring the pull stations is when activation of the fire sprinkler system will set off the fire alarm system.)
 Also, there are to be 2 bedrooms to have strobes unless the owner lives in the building and there are 5 or less rooms for rent.